 Canada

-You can work off-campus up to 20-hours per week during the regular school semester, and full-time during a scheduled break, such as winter and summer vacation and during reading week.
+You can work off-campus up to 24 hours per week during the regular school semester, and full-time during a scheduled break, such as winter and summer vacation and during reading week.

 United Kingdom

 With more than 50,000 academic courses across more than 25 subject areas, students studying in the United Kingdom will be spoiled for choice.
 International students studying in the UK on a valid (formerly the Tier 4 student visa) also have the opportunity to work while studying.
-However, the number of hours you can work depends on what you’re studying:
+However, the number of hours you can work depends on what you’re studying, and sometimes, where you’re studying.
+Some academic institutions may have stricter limits around how often their students can work.
+Generally, international students’ work hours while class is in session are as follows:

-• Degree Level or Higher: If you’re studying a full-time course that is degree level or higher, you can work up to 20-hours per week while class is in session.
-You can work full-time during scheduled breaks, such as during summer or term breaks.
+- If you’re studying a full-time course that is degree level or higher, you can work up to 20 hours per week while class is in session.
+You can work full-time during scheduled breaks, like during summer or term breaks.

-• Below Degree Level: If you’re studying a course that is below degree level, you can work up to 10-hours per week, and full-time during the scheduled breaks mentioned above.
+- If you’re studying a course that is below degree level, you can work up to 10 hours per week during the class term, and full-time during scheduled breaks.

 United States

 The United States earned the top spot yet again in the list of , and it’s easy to see why.
-US educational institutions constantly dominate the lists of the world’s very best universities, such as the QS World University Rankings 2022.
-Like Australia, Canada, and the UK, the US also gives international students the chance to work while studying, but the options are more limited.
+US educational institutions constantly dominate the lists of the world’s very best universities, such as Times Higher Education’s .
+Many international students may work while studying in the US, but the process is a little more complicated.

 Working Off-Campus